TrueFit/GildedRose/README.md

 To keep things simple, I used the H2 in-memory database.
 No database setup is necessary.

-The H2 Console is enabled in application.properties, and thus the database console can be accessed at 'http://localhost:8080/h2-console' when the server is running.
+The H2 Console is enabled in application.properties, and thus the database console can be accessed at http://localhost:8080/h2-console when the server is running.
 To log in, ensure the login form looks as follows:

 ![H2 Login](Doc/h2-login.png)

 The SQL produced by the system can be logged to the console by setting 'spring.jpa.show-sql' to true in the application.properties file.

+**Scheduled Job**

+Output from the scheduled Quartz job will appear in the console every 15 seconds.
+By default it will not update any values since the inventory date is current.
+To see the job execute, use the H2 Console to set the inventory date back several days.

+    update system_dates set date = '2019-11-28';

 **Postman**